 In the last few months, I have had a lot of clients come to me and say, “Mary, I’ve written yet another boarding-school-for-wizards story.
-I know it’s probably not a great idea, but I can’t just not write this novel.
+I know it’s probably not a great book premise, but I can’t just not write this novel.
 It has gripped me.
 Yet the odds seem so high against a story that’s been done and done and done, maybe to death.
 What do I do?”

-There are a lot of stories that would fit in this category of “overdone.”
+When you’re considering book ideas to write, remember that a lot of stories that would fit in this category of “overdone.”
 A lot of them happen to be “high concept” stories, instead of, say, contemporary realism.
 Examples: Birthdays that bequeath magical powers.
 Vampires.
 Dystopian worlds.
 Time travel.
 Apocalypses.
 Schools for those kids with magical powers.
 It’s not that these stories are bad, it’s that they were trendy at one point or another, and now the shelves are full of them.
 And for every one that’s published, there are probably a thousand more in manuscript form that didn’t make it past the agent or editor’s slush pile.

-So, how do you go about defusing that resistance you’re likely to encounter, and standing out?
+So, how do you go about defusing that resistance you’re likely to encounter with a familiar book premise?
 Well, the devil is in the details in your case.
 Truly.
 Let’s take everyone’s favorite dead horse: vampire books.
 (Though it has been so long since the Twilight days that you may be able to sneak one in at this point.)
-The biggest mistake that people make when writing in a familiar category is that they don’t innovate.
+The biggest mistake that people make when considering book ideas to write is that they don’t innovate.
 They take for granted that everyone knows the basic deal about vampires, and they don’t even think to build on that or turn it on its head.

 Since you’re smarter than that, dear reader, I really want you to think about what could make your vampires, or the world they operate in, unique.
 And instead of being more general about it, be specific.
 Design all of their powers from scratch.
 Maybe these vampires can only recharge on the blood of those with a certain virus that makes them vulnerable.
 Some poor people have this virus naturally.
 Other unfortunates catch it.
 Criminals are injected with it and pawned off as vampire fodder to keep the beasts away from the more desirable members of the population.
 Now you have a slight dystopian tinge to your vampire story.
 And your protagonist, lo and behold, comes from a family tasked with keeping the vampire menace at bay.
-Then he’s in a terrible hovercar accident (another specific detail of the world-building) and ends up…catching the virus that makes his a prime vampire target.
+Then he’s in a terrible hovercar accident (another specific detail of the worldbuilding) and ends up…catching the virus that makes his a prime vampire target.
 Now his family turns their backs on him because they cannot be seen as vulnerable, etc. etc. etc.

 If you find yourself working on a familiar-sounding premise and worrying that it looks like everything else that has come before it, this is the thinking you must be doing.
-What is unique about your idea?
+What is unique about your book premise?
 If it’s a kid with powers, how specific and interesting can the powers get?
-If it’s a school for wizards, what world-building details will make it stand out?
+If it’s a school for wizards, what worldbuilding details will make it stand out?
 Don’t just have them go to the same boring classes and do the same boring training exercises.
 What else can be part of the curriculum?
 What can you bring to your chosen genre that will turn it on its head?